Limassol Marina: Company Taxation in Cyprus

 • on services received by a Cypriot taxable person from outside Cyprus and

-• on the importation of goods from outside the European Union, irrespective of the importer (thresholds apply).
+• on importing goods outside the European Union, irrespective of the importer (thresholds apply).

 The standard VAT rate in Cyprus is 19%.
-Additionally, two reduced VAT rates, a 5% rate, and a 9% rate apply in Cyprus.
+Additionally, two reduced VAT rates, 5% and 9%, apply in Cyprus.
 You find some common examples in the following.

 food, drinks excl. alcoholic beverages Restaurant services and similar